 Highway Charge Depleting All-Electric Range Test.

-Starting at full state-of-charge, the vehicle shall be placed or pushed, onto a dynamometer and operated through the Continuous Highway Test Schedule until the SOC Net Energy Change Tolerances (specified in section E. of these test procedures) indicate charge sustaining operation are met for one HFEDS cycle.
-Additional Alternative End-of-Test Criteria as provided for in the Urban Charge-Depleting Emission Test in sections E. and E. may be used for the Highway Charge-Depleting Range Test with approval from the Executive Officer.
+Starting at full state-of-charge, the vehicle shall be placed or pushed, onto a dynamometer and operated through the Continuous Highway Test Schedule until the SOC Net Energy Change Tolerances (specified in section E.10 of these test procedures) indicate charge sustaining operation are met for one HFEDS cycle.
+Additional Alternative End-of-Test Criteria as provided for in the Urban Charge-Depleting Emission Test in sections E.4.3.4.1 and E.4.3.4.2 may be used for the Highway Charge-Depleting Range Test with approval from the Executive Officer under the procedure outlined in subsection E.3.2.2.

 Emissions shall be measured for all test cycles when the engine is operating.
 For each test cycle during which emissions are not generated, emissions are not required to be sampled.
 However, the manufacturer must validate that the engine did not turn on at any time during the test cycle.